 The Company has a history of losses with no operating revenue other than interest income.
-As at May 31, 2023, the Company has incurred cumulative losses of \$29,551,998 (November 30, 2022 - \$29,451,539) and had a working capital of \$376,101 (November 30, 2022 - \$476,589).
+As at August 31, 2023, the Company has incurred cumulative losses of \$29,640,502 (November 30, 2022 - \$29,451,539) and had a working capital of \$287,619 (November 30, 2022 - \$476,589).
 The ability of the Company to continue operations and carry out its planned business objectives is dependent on its ability to raise adequate financing from shareholders and other investors, the continued support from its directors and creditors, and the successful development of mineral properties or alternatively upon the Company's ability to dispose of its interest in mineral properties on an advantageous basis in the future.
 The outcome of these matters cannot be predicted at this time.
-Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
-The above factors indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern and, therefore, it may be unable to realize its assets and liabilities in the normal course of business.
+Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company's ability to continue as a going concern and, therefore, it may be unable to realize its assets and liabilities in the normal course of business.